eld120/eld120/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning Django, a bit of Rails, and a bit of operations
+- 🌱 I’m currently learning Django, a bit of Rails, and a bit of ops
 - 😄 Pronouns: He/Him